-So you’re not happy with your SEO firm and have decided to search for another to take on your project.
-You’ve done your homework, researched and picked a few SEO service providers, interviewed them, reviewed their proposals and finally, selected one.
+So you’re not happy with your SEO firm and you’ve decided to search for another to take on your project.
+You’ve done your homework and researched, picked and evaluated SEO companies, interviewed them, reviewed their proposals, and finally, selected one.
 Now you’re ready to cancel your current service agreement and transition the site to the new (and hopefully better) SEO company.

 But transition from one SEO firm to another is not just about sending in a termination notice and ending payment; there are a few other important steps that you, as a site owner, should take into account when moving your site from one SEO company to another.

 The following six items are frequently overlooked by site owners from companies of all sizes: